 Director/Screenplay – Noah Stern, Producer – Jonathan Furie, Photography – Janusz Kaminski, Music – Peter Himmelman, Music Supervisor – Jonathan Bogner, Special Effects Supervisor – Ron Trost, Production Design – Sherman Williams.
 Production Company – Act II Productions/Mixed Breed Films/Pyro Productions Inc.

-Kevin Bacon (Ari), Kyra Sedgwick (Sam), Bruce Martin Payne (Liam), Kristin Datillo (Pia), Buckley Norris (Dr Weiss), Deborah Falconer (Rivkah Rothstein), David Pressman (Carlton), Raymond O’Conner (Fireman)
+Kevin Bacon (Ari), Kyra Sedgwick (Sam), Bruce Martyn Payne (Liam), Kristin Datillo (Pia), Buckley Norris (Dr Weiss), Deborah Falconer (Rivkah Rothstein), David Pressman (Carlton), Raymond O’Connor (Fireman)

 Ari and Sam meet in a Chicago nightclub.
 They have sex on the fire escape, only to accidentally start a fire.
 The two move into an intensely passionate relationship but find that their unique biochemistry has a habit of igniting fires every time they have sex.

 The late 1980s/early 1990s offered up a peculiar mini-spate of films about pyrokinesis – the ability to start fires with the mind.
 This started with the Stephen King adapted Firestarter (1984) and carried on through other films like Nice Girls Don’t Explode (1987), Spontaneous Combustion (1990), She Starts the Fire (1992), Wilder Napalm (1993) and Cross Fire/Pyrokinesis (2000), and on tv in The X Files episode Fire (1993), the Smallville episode Plastique (2008) and the Fringe episode The Road Not Taken (2009).
 Pyrates is a real oddity amid this mini-fad.